howardsolutions/js-design-pattern-projects/README.md

 For the context of the todo-master application, 2 actions used the most is ADD, DELETE.
 To manage the actions - we can implement `Command Patterns`

+## 2) COFFEE Masters App

+### Problems Raising, and Solution by applying SPA patterns

+- When the application loads, ALL the pages are being loaded.
+In details, when the page loads, the ECMAScript creates a tree of modules, then loading every JS modules.

+This loading process taking network, time in parsing, compiling, execution.

+We CAN IMPROVE performance, by `LAZY LOAD`.